Foreign relations of the Faroe Islands: Russia relations

-The Islands reached a fisheries agreement with the Soviet Union in the 1970s (one of the first western countries to do so during the Cold War), and Russia has remained a major export market in the post-Soviet era.
-The tensions between the EU and Russia following the 2014 Russo-Ukrainian War did not affect this trade, and in 2015 the Islands opened a diplomatic mission in Moscow, and signed a memorandum of cooperation with the Eurasian Economic Union in 2018.
-In 2022, the Faroese PM Bárður á Steig Nielsen condemned the 2022 Russian invasion of Ukraine.
-In late 2023, the Islands and Russia renewed their fisheries agreement for one year.
+The Faroe Islands reached a fisheries agreement with the Soviet Union in the 1970s (one of the first western countries to do so during the Cold War), and Russia has remained a major export market in the post-Soviet era.
+The tensions between the EU and Russia following Russia's annexation of Crimea in 2014 did not affect the trade relationship between the Faroe Islands and Russia negatively.
+In reverse, because the Faroe Islands did not support the European and Norwegian sanctions against Russia, Faroese fish export to Russia increased substantially compared to before the implementation of European and Norwegian sanctions against Russia.
+This had a positive impact on the Faroese economy that, as mentioned in the introduction of this article, is highly dependent on export of fish.
+Furthermore, the Faroe Islands decided to open a diplomatic mission in Moscow in 2015 and signed a memorandum of cooperation with the Eurasian Economic Union in 2018.
+Taken together, Russia interpreted the Faroese willingness to cooperate as a sign of the good and friendly relationship between the Faroe Islands and Russia.